 The Renaissance grew from the ashes of the Black Plague, as Italians reverted to their Classical-era roots to stabilize a crumbling society.
 In the wake of the plague, some - like writer Giovanni Boccaccio - worried that Italians had lost all sexual morals and that women had lost their modesty.
 As if to confirm these fears, some of the most important Renaissance inventions, like the printing press, were quickly turned into tools for producing cheap adult material.

 Like sex during the Black Plague or sex on the Silk Road, sex during the Renaissance was a practice in contradictions.
-Popes told their followers not to have sex before marriage while hosting orgies in the Vatican.
-Preachers condemned sex while cities legalized prostitution.
+Popes told their followers not to engage in intercourse before marriage while hosting sexually charged parties in the Vatican.
+Preachers condemned fornication while cities legalized prostitution.
 And female doctors promoted contraception while religious moralists claimed it was a sin.
 And then there's homosexuality in the Renaissance.
-Same-sex relationships were incredibly common in Renaissance Florence, where as many as 40% of the male population participated in at least one same-sex relationship.
-At the same time, Florence's "Office of the Night" investigated the illegal practice of sodomy, which potentially carried a death sentence.
+Homosexual relationships were incredibly common in Renaissance Florence, but the city's Office of the Night investigated homosexuality, which was then punishable by execution.

 The Renaissance had strict rules about sex, but everyone broke them.

 During the Renaissance, Italians tried to revive the classics, bringing back Greek and Roman styles of art as well as recovering ancient texts and applying their theories to society, politics, families, and medicine.
 However, the classics weren't the only thing the Renaissance brought back.
-Scandalous Renaissance men like Pope Alexander VI also had a reputation for participating in Roman-style orgies the likes of which hadn't been seen since the Sack of Rome in 410 CE.
+Scandalous Renaissance men like Pope Alexander VI also had a reputation for participating in Roman-style parties the likes of which hadn't been seen since the sack of Rome in 410 CE.